 Current environmental issues affecting the Moldovan people: heavy use of agricultural chemicals, has contaminated soil and groundwater, extensive soil erosion, and declining soil fertility from poor farming methods.

-Google maps Moldova
+Google Maps Moldova

 The capital and other divisions